Nickelodeon on CBS

 Nick on CBS (also known as Nickelodeon on CBS) was an American Saturday-morning cartoon children's programming block featuring programming from Nick Jr. and Nickelodeon that ran on CBS from September 16, 2000 to September 9, 2006.
-It initially aired programming from the Nick Jr. block until September 7, 2002, when it began airing mainline programming from Nickelodeon.
-On September 18, 2004, it switched back to its previous format.
+It initially aired programming from the Nick Jr. block until September 7, 2002, when it began airing programming from Nickelodeon.
+On September 18, 2004, it returned to its previous format.

 History

-On April 14, 2000, a few months after Viacom (in timeline, which CBS founded in 1952 as television syndication distributor CBS Television Film Sales, and later spun off in 1971) completed its $37 billion merger with CBS Corporation (the original Westinghouse Electric Corporation), CBS reached an agreement with new corporate cousin Nickelodeon to air programming from its Nick Jr. programming block beginning that September.
+On April 14, 2000, a few months after Viacom (in timeline, which CBS founded in 1952 as television syndication distributor CBS Television Film Sales, and later spun off in 1971) completed its $37 billion merger with CBS Corporation (the original Westinghouse Electric Corporation), CBS reached an agreement with new corporate relative Nickelodeon to air programming from its Nick Jr. programming block beginning that September.